 Follow in the footsteps of seven children from around the world as they go about their daily lives.
-The book provides a window into the traditions of families from Italy, Japan, Iran, Peru, Uganda, and Russia as it follows the children while they go to school, play games, and sit down for dinner.
-The book is perfect to teach young children about similarities and differences as they explore new cultures and customs around the world.
+The book provides a window into the traditions of families from Italy, Japan, Iran, Peru, Uganda, and Russia following the children while they go to school, play games, and sit down for dinner.
+The book teaches young children about similarities and differences as they explore new cultures and customs around the world.

-A follow up to Matt Lamothe’s book This is How We Do It, this activity book gives children a chance to document their own life and daily rituals alongside 59 real kids from across the globe.
-The book includes sticker sheets, punch-out postcards, and a fold-out map to get your child, writing, drawing, and creating while learning about other cultures.
+A follow up to Matt Lamothe’s book This is How We Do It.
+The activity book allow children to document their own daily rituals alongside 59 real kids from across the globe.
+It includes sticker sheets, punch-out postcards, and a fold-out map to get your child, writing, drawing, and creating while learning about other cultures.

 Atlas of Animal Adventures: A Collection of Nature’s Most Unmissable Events, Epic Migrations, and Extraordinary Behaviors by Rachel Williams and Emily Hawkins

-A journey though 31 of nature’s most unmissable animal event from the team who wrote Atlas of Adventures, this book celebrates the amazing animals of the earth.
+A journey through 31 of nature’s most unmissable animal events from the team who wrote Atlas of Adventures.
+This book richly celebrates the amazing animals of the earth.

-An introduction into far-flung destinations from award-winning writer and illustrator Marc Martin, Everything and Everywhere explores the features that make a destination unique and give it character.
+An introduction into far-flung destinations from award-winning writer and illustrator Marc Martin.
+Everything and Everywhere explores the features that make a destination unique.
 Each page is covered in drawings and interesting facts about 15 locations around the world.
 Locations included are Antarctica, Alice Springs, Hong Kong, Tokyo, Ulaahbaatar, New Delhi, Moscow, Cairo, Paris, Reykjavik, New York City, Galapagos Islands, Amazon rain forest, Rio de Janeiro, and Cape Town.